Toronto Lawyer Angela Chaisson Speaks to Global News Radio 640 About School Dress Code Policy Controversy

 Angela spoke with Greg Brady on Global News Radio 640 Toronto about an Ottawa Catholic high school’s dress code enforcement.
 On May 12th, staff at Béatrice-Desloges high school in Orléans singled out female students by requiring them to demonstrate their shorts and skirts were of an “appropriate length” and adhered to the school’s dress code.
 Some students were asked to bend over and had their garments measured to ensure they met the requirements.
 Students protested the policy the following day.

-Andrea Budarick’s lawyer Angela Chaisson of Millard and & Co has persuaded the Divisional Court to grant a temporary stay on an order ordering her seat on Brudenell Lyndoch and Raglan (BLR) Council vacant.
+Andrea Budarick’s lawyer Angela Chaisson has persuaded the Divisional Court to grant a temporary stay on an order ordering her seat on Brudenell Lyndoch and Raglan (BLR) Council vacant.
 BLR township is one of the smallest municipalities in the country with a council of five members, including Budarick.

 The Court of Appeal has quashed a sexual assault conviction and ordered a new trial, finding the trial judge placed too much importance in her credibility assessment on the fact that, if the complainant were lying, she would have made the assault sound more brutal than what she described.